-The world is advancing faster and faster these days, and fortunately, that progress has also touched modern day dentistry.
-Dr. Langston and his team are proud to use the latest technology available in order to improve the treatment as well as the experience they can offer their patients.
-It is just one of the many ways we have distinguished ourselves from many other dental practices.
+The world is advancing faster and faster these days, and fortunately, that progress has also touched modern-day dentistry.
+Dr. Langston and his team are proud to use the latest in advanced dental services and technology in Sunnyvale, TX to improve the treatment as well as the experience they can offer their patients.
+It is just one of the many ways we have distinguished ourselves from other dental offices.

 Sleep apnea is a very serious sleep disorder that causes a person to stop breathing during the night.
 It can be caused by a multitude of factors and can lead many people to have serious long-term health issues.
 As you can imagine, it can be very difficult for a person to figure out if they have it on their own.
 We can help diagnose your sleep apnea using two approaches called pharyngometry and rhinometry.

 Both of these methods are used to measure the quality of your airway.
 If it is compromised or restricted in any way, this could easily be the cause of your sleep apnea.

 Pharyngometry implements the use of sound waves that map out the patient’s airway.
 A small device is placed in the mouth of the patient and sound waves are emitted while the patient breathes normally, allowing us to determine and visualize the shape of the airway.
 This test is repeated while the patient voluntarily restricts their airway, which allows us to recreate exactly what is occurring during the moment of collapse.
 The patient will then be fitted with an oral appliance.
 Repeating the process of collapsing the airway with the oral appliance at different positions, Dr. Langston can determine the optimal position of the patient's jaw.
 Once the sweet spot is found, we can fit them with an appliance that will expand the airway as much as possible,